 Welcome to the Emerald Lake Fishing Guide.
 Emerald Lake or Lake Treganowan is a popular fishing location in Emerald.
 Roughly 90-minute drive to beautifully maintained parkland and a great spot for a family outing.
-When you arrive you will need to pay for entry but you can quickly see why with well-manicured picnic grounds, play areas for the kids, paddle boats, ample parking, kiosk and picturesque lake.
-There is also lots of trees, stunning scenery and walking trials.
+When you arrive you will need to pay for entry but you can quickly see why with well-manicured picnic grounds, play areas for the kids, paddle boats, ample parking, a kiosk and a picturesque lake.
+There is also lots of trees, stunning scenery and walking trails.
 The lake is stocked regularly with trout fingerlings by Vic fisheries during most school holidays.
 Therefore it’s a great location for fishing with kids and beginners.
 There is also a healthy number of redfin.
 It’s a stunning place with a lovely wooden bridge that goes over the lake.
 It’s a chance to venture into a vibrant town and take the kids to the iconic puffing billy.

 Things to do at Emerald Lake

 It’s a great destination to take the family with scenic views, playgrounds for the kids.
-There are BBQ facilities, water activities, watercraft hires, open picnic grounds, walking trails, play areas for the kids, paddle boats, and fishing the very picturesque lake.
+There are BBQ facilities, water activities, watercraft hires, open picnic grounds, walking trails, play areas for the kids, paddle boats, and fishing in the very picturesque lake.
 Entry costs are Children (3–15 years) $4, Children (under 3) free, Adults $7 Concession $5, Family ticket (2 adults, 2 children) $20.
 There is ample parking at the entrance and a kiosk onsite.

 Emerald is a lovely township.
 It’s well known for hosting the puffing billy steam railway tracks and trains.
 Within 15 kilometres travel includes the Glen Harrow tree top walks, Sherbrooke forset, Cardinia Reservoir, Kokoda walking trial and Dandenong ranges. plenty of good reason to venture out to Emerald lake.
 Click here to see active maps of Emerald Lake